mist64/fastboot1541/README.md

 # License

-Do anything you want with it, but giving credit and emailing me about its use if very much appreciated.
+Do anything you want with it, but giving credit and emailing me about its use is very much appreciated.

 Improvements and corrections welcome!